Constitution of the Reston Runners

 F. Procedural Requirements for General Meetings

 1. Announcement of General Meetings.
 General meetings of the entire membership must be announced at least fourteen days in advance.
+Meetings may be held in a virual format.

 2. Quorum Requirements.
 A quorum of the membership must be present for a general meeting to transact club business.
 A quorum consists of twice the number of elected officers plus one.